Virginia Smog Check / Emissions Test

 Do Sellers Give Buyers a Valid Smog Certificate?

-When purchasing a vehicle in the State of Virginia, buyer should make sure the vehicle has a valid vehicle inspection sticker before getting it titled and registered.
+When purchasing a vehicle in the State of Virginia, the buyer should make sure the vehicle has a valid vehicle inspection sticker before getting it titled and registered.
 Dealers typically must provide the buyer with a valid smog certificate.
 When selling a vehicle privately, the seller must provide a valid inspection sticker to the buyer.

 Special Tips to Pass the Virginia Emissions Test